backstage/backstage/docs/tooling/cli/02-build-system.md

 available to store and restore data from the parent CLI process.
 The primary purpose of this, which is already built-in, is to restore the contents of databases when using SQLite for development.
-You can also use it for your own purposes too, with the `DevDataStore` utility exported from the `@backstage/backend-dev-utils` package.
+You can also use it for your own purposes, with the `DevDataStore` utility exported from the `@backstage/backend-dev-utils` package.

 If you want to inspect the running Node.js process, the `--inspect` and